Skoice/skoice/README.md

 - Include or exclude certain types of players (spectators, dead players).
 - Choose worlds where Skoice is active.
 - Create multiple teams that cannot communicate with each other.
-- Synchronize the plugin with DiscordSRV.
+- Synchronize the plugin with DiscordSRV and EssentialsX Discord Link.

 ## Commands